madzera/happytree/CONTRIBUTING.md

 # Contributing to the HappyTree API

-HappyTree API has a contribution organization in a very simple way, without bureaucracy.
-All of this in order to further encourage the act of contributing by third parties.
+The HappyTree API has a very simple contribution organization, with minimal bureaucracy.
+This approach aims to further encourage contributions from third parties.

 If you want to contribute, you just need to fork the project and work on the current version of the project, which is specified in every reported issue